 The most memorable squad of this era was the 1998 team.
 The Vikings went 15-1 and featured an explosive offense that was spearheaded by QB Randall Cunningham.
 The team seemed destined for a Super Bowl appearance, but it would be stunned by the Atlanta Falcons in the NFC Championship game.

 Since the turn of the century, the Vikings have had a decent amount of playoff appearances, but they haven’t been able to get any further than an appearance in the conference title game.
-The current crop of stars has made it to the playoffs in three of the six seasons in which Mike Zimmer has been roaming the sidelines.

 Since its inception, the Minnesota franchise has not been lacking on the talent front.
 The club has retired six numbers, counts 25 members in its ring of honor and another 22 players and contributors enshrined in the Pro Football Hall of Fame.
 The team record book is filled with greats.
 Here’s a look at some of the top marks: